-Posterior View Of PCL / Back of Right Knee
+Posterior View of Torn PCL / Back of Right Knee

-A posterior cruciate ligament injury can occur when the knee is bent and the upper tibia suffers direct impact causing the shinbone to be pushed backwards below the knee.
+As mentioned, an posterior cruciate ligament injury can occur when the knee is bent and the upper tibia suffers direct impact causing the shinbone to be pushed backwards below the knee.
 With enough force, this can result in a tear or rupture of the PCL as the tibia is pushed back too far.
-This type of injury is often called a dashboard injury as it can occur during car accidents as the driver's or passenger's bent leg suffers a direct blow into the dashboard causing posterior cruciate ligament damage.
-Dashboard type injuries can also occur during sporting activity when an athlete falls or gets tackled on a bent knee or when the bent knee collides with an immovable object.
+While this dashboard knee injury is named because of the frequency that it occurs during car accidents, as the driver's or passenger's bent leg suffers a direct blow into the dashboard, it is also common in high speed and high impact sports such as soccer and American football.
+Dashboard type injuries can occur during these sporting activities when an athlete falls or gets tackled on a bent knee or when there is a collision between players.

-PCL injuries can vary dramatically in the degree on damaged inflicted and range from minor injuries that are difficult to assess and diagnose to more serious cases which show obvious signs of physical injury and severe knee instabilities.
+PCL injuries can vary dramatically in the degree of damage inflicted and range from minor injuries that are difficult to assess and diagnose to more serious cases that show obvious signs of physical injury and severe knee instabilities.

-One of the indicators of possible injury to the posterior cruciate ligament is often a divot or 'dent' in the subjects patella tendon.
+Internal knee pain and inflammation are symptoms of most knee injuries and this one no different.
+Although, a unique indicator of a PCL injury is a new divot or "dent" in the subject’s patella tendon when the knee is bent.
+A healthy PCL will stop the backward motion of the tibia.
+An injured PCL will allow the tibia to move backwards and this is what causes the dent below the knee.
 A posterior sag test can help confirm whether PCL damage exists or not.
 The test is performed as the subject lays flat on their back and lifts the injured leg in the air, flexed at a 90-degree angle.
-A positive sign of injury will result in the posterior sag of the tibia and an indent in the patella tendon caused by gravitational pull.
+A positive sign of injury will result in the posterior sag of the tibia and an indent in the patella tendon caused by the pull of gravity.

 As shown in the diagram above, the PCL is an extremely large and strong ligament and therefore a lot of force is required to rupture it completely.
 It is 1.5 to 2 times the size of the more commonly injured and discussed anterior cruciate ligament or ACL.